 The 8 countries that signed the Parties to the Nauru Agreement (PNA) control the world’s largest sustainable tuna purse-seine fishery.
 All 8 countries are SIDS, and are members of FFA.
 The PNA focuses on sustainably managing tuna fisheries through the Vessel Day Schemes for purse-seine and longline fishing.
 The schemes limit the number of fishing days each year, and operators pay a fee to fish in the waters of member countries.
-The fees contribute to economic development.
-The PNA allows members to ban the use of fish-aggregating devices (FADs) for 3 months a year, and will provide the legal avenue for members to introduce electronic monitoring on fishing vessels.
+The fees contribute to regional economic development.

 Other project partners